gichukipaul/PopFlix/README.md

 ``` bash
 git clone git@github.com:gichukipaul/PopFlix.git
 ```
-### 2. Replace TMDB API Key:
+### 2. Replace the TMDB API Key:
 - Obtain your API key from TMDB (The Movie Database).
 - In the Xcode project, locate the Constants.swift file.
-- Replace the placeholder for the TMDB API key with your own key:
+- Replace the placeholder for the TMDB API key with your key:

 ```Swift
 struct API {